MTrajK/FootballPoll/src/dynamodb/README.md

 Main goals for this NoSQL implementation:

 1. **Minimum resurces used** (AWS Always-Free Tier, without additional money/resources - available 25GB of storage, 25 WCU, 25 RCU, enough to handle up to 200M requests per month)
-2. **Fast response** (less than 10ms response, don't scan the tables, using hashtable approach, only search with the partition keys)
+2. **Fast response** (less than 10ms response, you shouldn't "scan" the tables, only search with the partition keys using hashtable approach)

 ## Database structure

-Database will be composed of 5 tables:\
+Database is composed of 5 tables:\
-(**fp** is short from the app name - FootbalPoll, that will be a namespace for all tables used in this application.
-We'll need this because in DynamoDB all tables are located in same workspace.)
+(**fp** is short from the app name - FootbalPoll, that is a namespace for all tables used in this application.
+We need this because in DynamoDB all tables are located in the same workspace.)

 1. **Admins**\
     *Table name*: fp.admins\